top of page

 We picked the Wild Atlantic Way back up on our journey home to the cottage in Spiddal.
 My photos say it all - just beautiful, in a savage kind of way...

-Day 3: More wilds of Ireland and some magnificent cliffs
+Day 3: More wilds of Ireland and some magnificent cliffs💖

 Day 3 saw us head south from Spiddal along the Wild Atlantic Way, ending our day in Killarney.
 Around 50km south of Spiddal, past Galway, is Kinvara.
 There is a small village at the head of the bay, an inlet in the southeastern corner of Galway Bay.
 The castle that can be seen in the below photo is Dunguaire, a 16th-century towerhouse of the O'Hynes clan.
+It's a beautiful shot of the castle that I captured as well.

 The Cliffs of Moher sit a further 60 km south and that was where we were headed next.
 On our way from Spiddal that morning we were treated to more of the rugged scenery along the Wild Atlantic Way.
 It sure is wild!